ShaanJ1/DC-Motor-Speed-Controller/README.md

 # DC-Motor-Speed-Controller
 A PWM speed controller made for the 775 DC Motor, but can be used with other motors as well.
+It features on/off buttons, an indicator LED, and a potentiometer to control the motor's speed

 I made this as Version 2 of my motor controller for my V8 Engine project, as that board failed to work entirely because of bad design.